bata24/gef/README.md

     - ![](images/vdso.png)
 - `vvar`: dumps the area of vvar.
     - This area is mapped to userland, but cannot be accessed from gdb.
-    - Therefore, it executes the assembly code and retrieve the contents.
+    - Therefore, it executes the assembly code and retrieves the contents.
     - ![](images/vvar.png)
 - `gdtinfo`: pretty prints GDT entries.
 If userland, show sample entries.
     - ![](images/gdtinfo.png)